 The gap in assurance on the slower completion of BAME (Black, Asian Minority Ethnic)/vulnerable staff risk assessment was raised by Ms Oum, and Mrs Griffiths informed the Board that completion of risk assessments took a three stage approach, which included a wellbeing conversations with managers to ensure action was taken locally swiftly; a workplace assessment; and then risk stratification tool was deployed.
-Progress on identifying the changes made to workplace practices has been slower than was desirable, however organisational hierarchies are now being used to drive compliance which will make the second round of assessments more efficient, and has resulted in a 2% overall increase in the completion of assessments.
+Progress on identifying the changes made to workplace practices has been slower than was desirable, however organisational hierarchies are now being used to drive compliance which will make the second round of assessments.
 PODC will continue to scrutinise both the quantitative and qualitative aspects of the assessments.